2018 Solutions Series

 - Tackling Intergenerational Poverty in Utah (Blog): State leaders in Utah are determined to find solutions to intergenerational poverty and strengthen the lives of children and their parents.
 As Governor Gary R. Herbert shared with colleagues at the National Governors Association, “Intergenerational poverty is generation after generation where the grandparents, parents, and now the children, are trapped in poverty.
 We’re trying to break that cycle.”
 With this focus, the Governor tasked his administration to find solutions and prioritize the work of Utah’s multi-agency Intergenerational Welfare Reform Commission and data initiative in 2012.
 Ascend at the Aspen Institute became one of the partners in these efforts through connections with other innovative states, local community efforts, technical assistance, and leadership support.

-- On April 5, Ascend will host a leadership conversation at the Aspen Institute – Valuing Children, Valuing Work: A Conversation with Colorado’s Governor John Hickenlooper – to discuss how states leaders can shift organizational cultures and recruit business to better support families.
+- On April 5, Ascend hosted a leadership conversation at the Aspen Institute – Valuing Children, Valuing Work: A Conversation with Colorado’s Governor John Hickenlooper – to discuss how states leaders can shift organizational cultures and recruit business to better support families.
 View the livestream video here.

-- In June, Ascend will release two reports:
+- In June, Ascend hosted or co-hosted public convenings to release two reports:

-- On June 1, Ascend will release a Tennessee 2Gen case study with the Tennessee Department of Human Services.
+- On June 1, Ascend released Building a Thriving Tennessee: A 2Gen Approach with the Tennessee Department of Human Services.

-- On June 14, Ascend will host a public event at the Aspen Institute to discuss recommendations included in the report on top policies and solutions, States Leading the Way: Practical Solutions that Lift Up Children and Families.
+- On June 14, Ascend hosted a public event at the Aspen Institute to discuss recommendations included in the report on top policies and solutions, States Leading the Way: Practical Solutions that Lift Up Children and Families.

 Contact: If you have any questions about the Solutions Series, please contact Lindsay Broyhill, communications strategist and manager, at Lindsay.email@example.com.